a collection of notes on areas of personal interest

 This is not just common to the Arabic world but has been pursued in many parts of the world and, in fact, still is.
 The Arabic form was called ’ilm al raml or sand science, and related to the making of sixteen random lines on the ground and their interpretation.

-Studying the geometry behind traditional buildings in Qatar encouraged me to look at the geometry behind them, particularly that associated with the patterns of naqsh.
-While these traditional buildings and their decoration are relatively unsophisticated, the development of geometry is fascinating and is not confined to naqsh but also to wood, metal, tiles and a variety of other materials.
+Studying the traditional buildings in Qatar encouraged me to look at the geometry behind them, particularly that associated with the patterns of naqsh, a significant element of the domestic architecture.
+While the traditional buildings of the peninsula and their decoration are relatively unsophisticated, the development of geometry in the Arabic and Islamic world is fascinating and is not confined to naqsh but also to wood, metal, tiles and a variety of other materials.
+This sketch, for instance, is of a wooden door from Egypt and is a pattern based on ten-point geometry, the three rosettes being simply joined to form a portion of a running band.

 But the Arab world is responsible for many disciplines we now take for granted.
 In the sciences and arts they gave to the world considerable scholarship and, in their development of design, introduced the visual strength of geometric structure in their use of pattern.